dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 Again, one must deal with collisions.

 Binary branching is not efficient.
-One can end up with trees that are quite deep and that are fragmented in memory.
-Depth correlates with the number of memory accesses.
-Fragmentation means the accesses are expensive.
+One can end up with trees that are quite deep and fragmented in memory.
+Depth correlates with the number of memory accesses; fragmentation means the accesses are expensive.
 A _hash array mapped trie/tree_ (HAMT) combines the array and tree notions.
-Rather than a node branching in two directions and the path to choose based on a single bit,  in an HAMT the branching factor in a node is greater -- usually a small power of two -- and the branch to choose is based on several contiguous bits in the hash.
-Which bits depend on the branching factor (power of two) and the level in the tree.
+Rather than a node branching in two directions and the path to choose based on a single bit,  in a HAMT the branching factor at a node is larger -- usually a small power of two -- and the branch to choose is based on several contiguous bits in the hash treated as an integer to yield an index.
+Which bits are used depends on the branching factor (power of two) and the level in the tree.
 Using four as the branching factor, we might see a configuration such as the following:

 ![HAMT example](/assets/images/HAMT-1.png)

-As the branching factor and hence the size of the arrays in the nodes increases, there can be a significant amount of space wasted by empty arrays.
-A solution is allocate array storage only for the occupied cells.
-We then need to know which cells are occupied and have a way to find the cell corresponding to a given index.
-This is done by including an integer treated as bitmap -- 1 bits indicate an occupied cell.
-There is a neat trick to get the index involving calculating the number of one bits in the bitmap, sometimes known as the _population count_.
+As the branching factor and hence the size of the arrays in the nodes increases, there can be a significant amount of space wasted by empty array entries.
+A solution is allocating array storage only for the occupied cells.
+In this scheme, given a hash code and thus the index for this level, we need to know if that index is present and we must map this index to an index in the compressed array.
+This is done by the node having a bitmap  where one bits indicate occupied indexes.
+There is a neat trick to map an index to the array cell involving calculating the number of one bits in the bitmap, sometimes known as the _population count_.
+(See below.)

 Time for some code.
 Let's pick a branching factor of 32 (a common choice).
 Five bits are needed from the hashcode at each level.
 We can extract the five bits with